 Players are split into two equal teams and one of the players per team is named the Spymaster.
-The two spymasters will sit on the one end of the table, looking at the Key – a map revealing all the secret identities of the spies on the table.
+The two spymasters will sit on one end of the table, looking at the Key – a map revealing all the secret identities of the spies on the table.
 They must keep this key hidden from other players, of course.

-On turn, the spymaster gives one word (+ a number to how many codenames the hint refers to) hints to his team, trying to hint at as many codenames with it.
+On his turn, the spymaster gives one word (+ a number to how many codenames the hint refers to) hints to his team, trying to hint at as many codenames with it.
 The team can then debate the meaning of the hint.
 Of, course the rival team should take note of that – those are the agents they must avoid.

 After they decide, they must point out at least one codename (and can stop guessing after that at anytime).

 - If they hit the right agent, it gets covered with their marker and they get another guess.